 - Gave way to Panchayat Raj.

-But the prejudiced lot would claim exact opposite and sully the image of this great visionary, whose name finds its occurrence in almost every government schemes, state varsities, edifices, bridges, and manifestos.
-Instead of focusing on the above, they will talk only about the laundry list of Rajiv’s major ‘achievements’:
+The ecosystem spoke relentlessly about this great visionary, whose name finds its occurrence in almost every government schemes, state varsities, edifices, bridges, and manifestos.

 1984 SIKH POGROM: Rajiv and his party presided over the biggest pogrom in India’s history – Sikhs were murdered across India as a vengeance for the assassination of his mother, Indira Gandhi.